chauff/cse1500-web-transcripts/Assignment-2.md

 - You may want to share code between the client and server - the message types described above are a good candidate for code you do not want to duplicate.
 The solution is a particular design pattern, [described here](https://medium.com/@ShamreshKhan/how-to-share-client-side-and-server-side-js-code-cc04c3422497).
 If you add for instance `messages.js` to `myapp/public/javascripts` following that particular design pattern, you can add the following line to `app.js` to access it in node as well: `var messages = require("./public/javascripts/messages");`.

 - The server has to keep track of all ongoing games in order to facilitate the broadcasting of messages to the correct clients.
 There are many ways to do this, one option is to create a `game` object that keeps track of the WebSocket objects belonging to the game's players; each WebSocket object receives an `id` and a `Map` object with WebSocket `id` as key and `game` object as values ensures that the server can determine quickly for which WebSockets the received messages are meant.
+In order to clean up your WebSocket-Game map, you can use a `setInterval` function to regularly check and remove inactive/completed games from it.

 - The game status on the server can be implemented as an in-memory object; we do not require you to store the game status in a database (will happen in a later assignment) or on file.